 This evidently shows the extraordinary power of Satoshi’s rather original ingenious thesis – that when monetized – Bitcoin has created staggering opportunities for Crypto coin traders.

-Surprisingly, though maybe not be coincidentally, Satoshi presented his thesis about Blockchain just about that time.
-In its most vernacular explanation, BCT is the collection of a publicly monitored ledger system, say a giant data base that records and maintains in perpetuity ALL actions and the attendant digital signatures that have been executed for a given transaction.
+Surprisingly, though maybe not be coincidental, Satoshi presented his thesis about Blockchain Cryptocurrency just about that time.
+In its most vernacular explanation, BCT is the collection of a publicly monitored ledger system, say a giant database that records and maintains in perpetuity ALL actions and the attendant digital signatures that have been executed for a given transaction.
 This ledger is shared simultaneously among all participants of that transaction.
 Each transaction, event, or action is attested by a consensus of a majority of the participants.

 A generic Blockchain system includes at least the following salient features – that I would call five pillars of a Blockchain:

 - Immutability – Unique relationship between output and input,

 - Trustworthiness, and

 Distributed Consensus: This is probably the MOST critical feature of the BCT.
 Recall, in the above example, it required only a banker to attest to the fact that a particular transaction had occurred and it was in the bank’s ledger system.
 This breeds lack of trust among the participants, and the fear that the one entity ledger system might be subject to abuse and even maleficence.
 In the most egregious example, an authoritarian regime can take down the monetary system or even demonetize ALL or part of a national currency system.
 Recall the demonetization of Indian Rupees – large currency denomination in late 2017.